 The recipe is simple—all you need is bread, eggs, milk, sugar, and other standard French toast ingredients.

-You can use any type of bread that you like—white sandwich bread, sourdough, raisin, or even French bread—but I like challah and brioche best because they’re richer and slightly sweet.
+You can use any type of bread that you like—white sandwich bread, sourdough, raisin, or even French bread.
+I like Challah and Brioche best because they’re richer and slightly sweet.
 No matter what type of bread you use, make sure it’s a little bit stale!

 Once the French toast has cooked, serve it with maple syrup, a drizzle of honey, or your favorite jam.
-You can also top it with fresh fruit and a dollop of whipped cream, or spoon fried apples over the top.
+You can also top it with fresh fruit and a dollop of whipped cream, or a spoonful of fried apples.

 However you serve this slow cooker French toast recipe, it’s sure to be devoured!